Get

 It’s often not problematic at all and is completely normal in most cases.
 However, it could be a different story if you notice any redness or irritation, or if the smell is overwhelming.
 If the bacteria or yeast overgrows too far out of control, you might notice signs that point to a bigger problem.

-So, in short, the Frito smell itself is a very normal phenomenon.
+So, in short, the Frito paws smell itself is a very normal phenomenon.
 However, that doesn’t mean you shouldn’t look for other signs to ensure your pup is healthy and requires no medical care.

-dog giving paw to man
+dog giving paw to a man

-Image Credit: BartTa, Shutterstock
+Image By: BartTa, Shutterstock

-The 6 Possible Causes for Concern
+The 8 Possible Causes for Concern

 If your dog has an infection, the smell is a little worse than just the scent of Fritos.
 It generally smells more pungent and can be rotten, moldy, rancid, or sour smelling.

-1. Fungal/Bacterial Infections
+2. Fungal/Bacterial Infections

 If you notice an off smell, fungal or bacterial infections may just be the culprit—and usually are!
 These infections come from an overgrowth, typically of naturally occurring bacteria and/or yeasts on the skin.
+But it could also be contamination from soil or environmental microorganisms colonizing it.

 Often, medicated antiseptic washes and topical ointments or creams can take care of these issues once your vet has diagnosed the problem.

-Image Credit: Fluid Shutter, Shutterstock
+Image By: Fluid Shutter, Shutterstock

-2. Allergies
+3. Allergies

-Also, if your dog has any kind of allergy, it can result in irritation of the paws and other parts of the body.
+Also, if your dog has any kind of allergy, it can result in inflammation of the paws and other parts of the body.
 Not only can your dog be suffering from pesky food allergies, but they can also struggle with environmental allergies to things like grass, weeds, and other irritants.

 Other signs of allergies might include: